derricknguyen12/cse150a_project/README.md

 Points of Improvement:

-- Feature selection: We could perform thorough feature selection in order to pick the features that would help recommend games the best, as we currently just chose the ones we believed would be the most impactful.
+- Feature selection: We could imrpove our feature selection process by using L1 regularization in order to pick the features that would help recommend games the best as we currently just chose the ones we believed would be the most impactful.
+This would force the coefficients of less important features to shrink to 0 and remove them from the model.
+Then, we would be left with the most significant features that would improve our model performance.
-- Feature engineering: We could create new features that show the interaction of features, such as the ratio of playtime to price to see if the game is a good deal.
+- Feature engineering: We could create new interaction features to capture relationships between different features such as the ratio of playtime to price to see if the game is a good deal.
-- Data Preprocessing: Currently in the data preprocessing, we drop all rows that contain NaN values as we had a lot of data making it feasible.
-In the future, instead of just dropping them all, we can think about ways to impute values that are missing based on similar games.
+- Data Preprocessing: Currently in the data preprocessing, we drop all rows that contain NaN values which works due to the large quantity of the data we have.
+However, in the future we could consider imputing missing values instead of dropping them, especially for important features.
+We could use the mode or other techniques like nearest neighbor imputation to fill missing values based on the closest games.
-- Handling Outliers: Gaussian Naive Bayes assumes normally distributed features, but real-world data often contains skewness and outliers.
-Applying log transformations or scaling methods like standardization could improve the distribution of features and improve performance.
+- Handling Outliers: Although Categorical Naive Bayes does not explicitly assume normal distribution like Gaussian Naive Bayes, extreme outliers in categorical features may still have impacted our model performance.
+We could look at the frequency distribution of categorical values in our EDA and identify rare categories that might skew results.
+If outliers are found, we could merge them into broader categories or apply techniques like smoothing to prevent overfitting to rare classes.

 ## Citations: